 If anyone has traveled recently and dealt with the lovely long lines in security, you have seen the signs for things like TSA PreCheck, Clear and others.
 I have been using TSA Precheck for years and it has been a time saver for me and an anxiety reducer (despite all my traveling I loathe flying).
-For those of you who have not been in a position to travel, here’s a quick breakdown:

 As of 2025, kids can go through the pre-check line with a parent until the age of 12-years old.
 Between 13 and 17 years of age they will need to have the prechekc logo on their boarding pass.
 This is accomplished by booking their ticket on the same reservation as their parent (generally what happens I imagine).
 After 17 years of age OR if they are under 17 and traveling without a parent, they will need their own TSA Pre-Check number.